aeu/legible-algorithms/README.md

 ### Leetcode

+People love to hate leetcode because you almost never get a leetcode type problem in a real job.
+In my experience, that is a true statement.

+Are they good interview questions?
+Not really.
+Once you do a certain number of them they just become memorization problems.

+But I also think that doing them does make you a better programmer.
+Also they are very good for learning new languages, because you already know the task and the solution, you just don't know the vocabulary.

 Recently I've started re-visiting my old solutions to see how they held up to the test of time and improving their implementations as I've learned more.